Wind Sensors

 Painted brass and aluminum.
 2 steel propellors.

-Windpiece ( 1976)
+Windpiece ( 1974)

-originally for "Sorcerer with Attendents"
+originally for "Cloud"

 Yellow Violet & Black